Patient Intake Form — Free Healthcare Template - Poper

 Add specialty-specific screeners

-Mental health practices should include PHQ-9 and GAD-7 screeners, pain clinics should include a 1–10 pain scale, dermatology should include a skin-type questionnaire.
-Use Poper's scoring feature to calculate totals automatically.
+Mental health practices can include screening questions, pain clinics can include a 1–10 pain scale, and dermatology practices can include a skin-type questionnaire.

 8